 What is the difference between dynamic KBA and static KBA?

 The major difference between static and dynamic KBA is the fact that in dynamic KBA, questions are generated on the go by using the information found during an ID verification search.
-However, for static KBA, the questions are generated based on information collected from the customer beforehand.
+However, for static KBA, the questions are generated based on information collected from the identity check of the customer beforehand.
 For static KBA, you need to have an existing relationship or data on the customer beforehand to properly leverage it as an identity verification medium.
 However, dynamic KBA does not require you to have an existing relationship with the customer.

 For example, static KBA usually asks questions like “what is the name of your pet?” or “what is your mother’s maiden name?”.
 Answers to these questions would have been provided beforehand by the owner of the account (when he or she opened the account) and stored in the database of the business.
-This ensures that the system is able to tell the right or wrong answer when KBA kicks in.
+This ensures that the system ID verification is able to tell the right or wrong answer when KBA kicks in.

 What is identity authentication?